Campus-Schwarzwald/microfab/coder_challenge/README.md

   - What would be a solution to secure them?
   - How can we manipulate the system with a stolen private key?

+- Why is copying of private keys on several devices a strong security risk?
+  - Have a look at the docker-compose file of the self signed certificate section

-- Why should is a long validity of a self-signed certificate a problem?
+- Why is a long validity of a self-signed certificate a problem?
   - If using self-signed certificates.
 What are proper time spans?

 - Is it a good manner to execute bash scripts from an unknown source?
   - Did you check the script before executing it?

 - How can we implement more security to the ESP32